HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Simulated HARPS Results

-Figure \ref{fig:simHARPS_Human} compares the ability of the drone to intercept the target with and without human assistance.
+Table \ref{tab:simHARPS_Human} compares the ability of the drone to intercept the target with and without human assistance.
 Each case was tested with N=250 independent trials, with significance being determined via Binomial Test.
-It is particularly important to note that the POMDP is able to locate and intercept the target in the majority of cases even without human intervention.
+It is particularly important to note that the robot is able to locate and intercept the target in the majority of cases using the POMDP planner even without simulated human intervention.
 With or without the human's information, the online POMDP is still approximating an optimal policy for the information it has available.
 Far from minimizing the improvement shown in the ``Human" case, the significant $(p<0.05)$ discrepancy with the ``Nonhuman" case emphasizes that even an otherwise effective algorithm can still benefit greatly from the introduction of additional human information.
+The human case was run with a default accuracy and availability of 90\%.

 Qualitatively, the introduction of human information resulted in similar behavioral changes as in \cite{burks2021collaborative}.
 For example, in Figure \ref{fig:vignettes}, without human input, either sketches or semantic observations, the robot engages in a broad ranging patrol behavior, prioritizing well connected nodes in the graph and eventually capturing the target as it ventured through a high traffic area.
 However, the human case of Figure \ref{fig:vignettes} shows a more directed pursuit behavior, wherein the robot moves quickly towards the target area indicated by the human before firmly localizing and capturing the target.
 Note, this example does not imply all human cases were so direct, nor all non-human cases so wandering.
-Rather, it represents general behavior of each approach.
+Rather, it represents the general behavior of each approach.
+As will be seen in Section VI with real human data, the general range and effectiveness of patrol/pursuit behaviors are correlated with the types of state belief updates produced by different human sensors.